3lvia/terraform-plugins/README.md

 ## Build and the plugin binary to the repo and make it executable
 This involves go build.
 For terraform-provider-elvid follow the readme in that repo first.

+Add binaries to the elvid.elvia.io folder as well

 Then add the binaries as executable:
 ```console
 git add . --chmod=+x